TypingMaster's Ultimate Typing Coach for School/Business (Windows)

 This part of the manual describes how to install Typing Coach's Ultimate Typing Coach and get it running smoothly on all the workstations.

-NOTE: Its important to understand, that the study data is only synced between student workstations and teacher machine when the SYNC NOW buttons are clicked on Manager tool.
+NOTE: Its important to understand, that the study data is only syncronized between student workstations and teacher machine when the SYNC NOW buttons are clicked on User Manager tool.
 By default the Dual Sync setting is disabled, this means that e.g. user accounts created in one student device do not appear on other student devices.
-If Dual Sync is enabled, student accounts also are synced to other student workstations.
+If Dual Sync is enabled, student data files are also syncronized to other student workstations.

 Here is a brief summary of the main stages of the installation: